Step back in time and see two of Paris's most historical monuments

 {{ticket-block-triple}}

-During the French Revolution, in 1793, in the period known as the ‘Reign of Terror’, it was converted into a prison by the revolutionary government and it became infamous as a place where thousands of people, including prominent figures such as Marie-Antoinette and Maximilien Robespierre, were held before being tried and executed by guillotine.
+During the period known as the ‘Reign of Terror’, it was converted into a prison by the revolutionary government and it became infamous as a place where thousands of people, including prominent figures such as Marie-Antoinette and Maximilien Robespierre, were held before being tried and executed by guillotine.

 They stopped using Conciergerie as a prison after the fall of Robespierre in July 1794, which also marked the end of the ‘Reign of Terror’ during the French Revolution.
 The Revolutionary Tribunal, which had operated within the Conciergerie, was thankfully abolished, and the building's role as a prison ended and it was then used for other purposes.